-[Soul Reaper] on (1 target or if priority damage is desired) when a limiting target is below 35% health.
+[Soul Reaper] with (1 or 2 priority targets or if priority damage is desired) when a limiting target is below 35% health.

 The effect that is triggered if an enemy dies before the execute damage is dealt is not seen as particularly desirable at this time due to the current state of our resources.

 Why is this not ranked higher?
 The immediate priorities above this point are either needed to support important proactive benefits or abilities that are more immediately impactful than [Soul Reaper].

 [Marrowrend] if below 6 stacks of [Bone Shield] or (below 8 stacks of [Bone Shield] and [Dancing Rune Weapon] (with [Insatiable Blade]) has more than 60 seconds on its cooldown and [Abomination Limb] has more than 20 seconds on its cooldown and [Abomination Limb] is not active and [Dancing Rune Weapon] is not active).